-Everyone’s technology standards and expectations have been elevated over the last decade or so by the experiences they’ve had as users of ecommerce and brand websites.
+Your staff – Everyone’s technology standards and expectations have been elevated over the last decade or so by the experiences they’ve had as consumers.
 Why should talented professionals tolerate awkward and frustrating tools at work?

-They’ll either decide to depart for organizations with better technology or they’ll give up on your “crappy” database and start maintaining their own “rogue” database.
-Talk about a recipe for data integrity disaster!
+Spoiler alert: They won’t.
+They’ll either depart for organizations with better technology, or they’ll give up on your system and start maintaining their own rogue database.

 Your existing system won’t cut it for long unless it offers:

 Let’s say you’ve been working with your membership committee on a plan to introduce a new membership level for early career professionals.
-But there’s one problem: you can’t configure your AMS to accept the new level and dues rate.
-You’re told this change would instead require customizing the software – something your budget and timeline didn’t anticipate.
+But there’s one problem: You can’t configure your membership management software to accept the new level and dues rate.
+You’re told (by your software vendor, developer, or IT department) that this change would require customizing the software – something your budget and timeline didn’t anticipate.

-When embarking on an AMS selection process, knowing the difference between configuration and customization can prevent this kind of frustration further down the road.
-With configuration, you can make changes to how your system functions without rewriting the software’s core code.
+Configuration – With configuration, you can make changes to how your system functions without rewriting the software’s core code.
 You can tweak the system, for example, by adding a membership level, but these changes don’t touch the core code.
-The advantage is more flexibility for your organization plus the ability to stay on the software’s upgrade path.
+The advantage is more flexibility for your organization, plus the ability to stay on the software’s upgrade path.

-On the other hand, customization involves rewriting the code to change how the system functions.
-It’s tempting in the short-term to customize the system to replicate old familiar processes.
-But customization involves developer hours – meaning an increase to your original budget.
-It’s also more challenging to stay on the upgrade path with customizations because they may not work with the upgrades—and you’ll have to hire a developer to resolve those issues.
+Customization – Customization involves rewriting the code to change how the system functions.
+It’s tempting in the short-term to customize the system to replicate familiar processes.
+But customization involves developer hours – meaning an increase in your costs.
+Customizations also make it more challenging to stay on the product upgrade path because they may not work with the upgrades, and you’ll then have to hire a developer to resolve those issues.

-Your association must be in the position to anticipate and adapt to changes in your members’ industry and profession, technology, and market demographics.
+Your organization must be in the position to anticipate and adapt to changes in your organization’s industry and member expectations.
 How can you do that when your technology is holding you back?
 And how do you explain this to the board?

-If any of these five scenarios are painfully familiar to you, it’s time to consider a new system to manage your member, prospect, and customer data.
-The first step is to gather a team of coworkers who will champion this project along with you, including an ally from the IT department.
+If any of these scenarios is painfully familiar to you, it’s time to consider a new system to manage your member, prospect, and customer data.